 Fentanyl is a man-made compound that is chemically related to other opioids such as morphine or heroin.
 As one of the strongest painkillers, fentanyl is 100 times more potent than morphine.
 The strength makes it effective for relieving severe pain in clinical settings.
 However, it also makes the drug potentially high-risk for addiction.

 As the opioid epidemic continues in the United States, approximately 2 million people are suffering from abuse of prescription pain relievers.
-Fentanyl is among the most commonly abused substances.
-Fortunately, fentanyl rapid detox is a safe, effective treatment for addiction to this opioid.
+In this case, fentanyl is among the most commonly abused substances.
+Fortunately, quick fentanyl detox is a safe, effective treatment for addiction to this opioid.